Big Data and Hadoop Tutorial 1: Learning about Big Data

 From today we have decided to start a course on Hadoop development.
 If you are a regular viewer of our site you may be knowing that we have started a course on Android development and to run along with it we decided to introduce this new course.
 It has become hard to manage all the data collected by our websites or applications so it’s the correct time to learn above Big Data and Hadoop.

 Firstly what is Big Data?
 We can say its collection of large amount of data and this large amount doesn’t mean megabytes or gigabytes of data.
 We can say that data collected in Terabytes and Petabytes can be termed under Big Data.
 It is very difficult to store, process, maintain, analyse and visualize this large amount of data.
 Here store data means the data that gets collected from the users using your application or website.
 As the size of data increases it becomes difficult to find place to store such large amount of data.
 Process means you use the collected data to derive certain information from it.
 If you have a large heap of data it becomes difficult to extract certain information and process them.
 Maintain means your collected data should be stored safely at some place to use it later and note your data doesn’t get corrupted.
 Mostly when the amount of data increases some data gets compressed automatically or some data is lost.
 Analyse means you use the collected data to retrieve or calculate some result.
 Analysing such big amount of data is time consuming and costs more.
 Visualize means to review the data collected in form of chart or graph.
 In most case data is show in form of pie charts or graphs to show it to general users or for those who doesn’t understand technical wordings.
 With the increase in amount of data it is difficult to sort and arrange data for visualization.
+Here’s some best udemy courses to learn programming.

 Let’s now discuss about the characteristics of big data.
 There are mainly three characteristics of big data namely Volume, Velocity and Variety.
 Volume means how big your data is, what is the total amount of data available in terms of bytes?
 Velocity means data is being piled up or generated very fast in these days.
 For example Twitter generated 5000 to 6000 tweets every second, just image about its velocity.
 Variety of data means how the data is presented or collected like one is structured data.
 For example MySQL in which data is collected in an organized manner.
 Second is semi-structured data in which data is partially structured like in xml, json.
 Third is unstructured data like normal text, audio or video.
 Mostly we are generating nowadays these unstructured data by posting our pictures or videos in social networking sites and chatting with others.